 Based in HOK’s Hong Kong studio, Julia Monk is a licensed architect and interior designer and serves as director of the firm’s Hospitality practice.
 In being named to Boutique Design’s 2018 list of Power Players, Monk joins 11 other women executives identified as industry thought leaders.

-Excerpted from November 2018 issue of Boutique Design.
+Excerpted from Boutique Design:

 The biggest changes she has seen in hospitality design: “We have gone from conspicuous consumption to conscientious consumption to experiential.
 The next step of hospitality experiences is transformational.
 We are growing into this organically.
 Actually, I would like to work with the leaders who embody that.
 Chip Conley is a great example with his Modern Elder Academy.
 On another note, I expect more integration of architecture, landscape architecture and interiors.”